ipspace/netlab/docs/labs/libvirt.md

 * **netlab up** uses XML definition in `templates/provider/libvirt/vagrant-libvirt.xml` within the Python package directory ([source file](https://github.com/ipspace/netlab/blob/master/netsim/templates/provider/libvirt/vagrant-libvirt.xml)) to create the management network.
 If you'd like to change the management network parameters, create a custom XML definition file in `libvirt/vagrant-libvirt.xml` in current directory, `~/.netlab` directory or `/etc/netlab` directory.
 * If you want to use an existing libvirt network as the management network, make sure it has the same static DHCP mappings as the management network created by **netlab up** command.

+### VM Management IP Addresses

+The only way to assign management IP addresses to network devices started as virtual machines is through DHCP, and *vagrant* together with *libvirt* (and *dnsmasq*) provides a seamless mechanism to do so.

+*netlab* creates static DHCP mappings in the management network ([see above](libvirt-mgmt)) and asks *vagrant-libvirt* to set the MAC address of the VM management interface to a well-known value, ensuring that each VM gets the expected management IP address assigned by *netlab* based on the [device node ID](node-augment) and the **[start](address-pool-specs)** parameter of the [**mgmt** address pool](../addressing.md).

+If you want your virtual machines to have fixed management IP addresses (for example, to be accessed from an external management tool), change the **addressing.mgmt** parameters, set node **id** parameters to the desired values, and let *netlab* do the rest of the work.

 ## Starting Virtual Machines in Batches